Statistical rigor built in

 Realistic Commission Models

 A strategy that looks profitable with zero transaction costs often is not.
-We apply broker-specific commission schedules to every backtest.
+We apply broker-specific commission schedules to every backtest, so the equity curve you see is what you would actually keep after fees.

 • 12 broker presets: IBKR Pro Tiered, IBKR Pro Fixed, Robinhood, Schwab, Fidelity, E*TRADE, TD Ameritrade, Webull, Firstrade, TradeStation, Tradier, and Alpaca.